Last reviewed on 21st July 2023 by Martin Alexander (Mortgage Advisor)

 - Plan and budget for unforeseen costs

 Will I need planning permission for a barn conversion?

-You may be surprised to learn that you don’t always need full planning permission prior to a barn conversion.
-Permitted development rights allow agricultural buildings to be converted into homes without having to apply for planning permission.
+You may be surprised to learn that you don’t always need full planning permission for a barn conversion.
+Permitted development rights allow agricultural buildings to be converted into homes without applying for planning permission.

-Although full planning permission isn’t always required, you’ll still need to give prior notification to your local authority before you start any conversion works.
+Although planning permission isn’t always required, you’ll still need to give prior notification to your local authority before you start any conversion work.

 This is because your local authority can refuse your proposal if your conversion doesn’t meet certain conditions.
 Your solicitor will check this during your conveyancing, but you should resolve any potential issues before you get to this stage.